ephemer1s/ECE1786H-Assignments/a2/Report.md

 **Q. Answer this questions: In the baseline model, what information contained in the original sentence is being ignored?**

+The positional relation in between each words in the sentences is being ignored.
+In the baseline model, you will get same results by using a sentence as input and using a randomly sorted same sentence as input.
+And that doesn't make sense to some degree.

 ### 4.6 Extracting Meaning from the Trained Parameters

 **Q. Do some of the words that you generated make sense?**